-The National Zero Waste Council undertook a robust stakeholder engagement process involving over 900 stakeholders through webinars, workshops, interviews, and survey.
+In 2017, the National Zero Waste Council undertook a robust stakeholder engagement process involving over 900 stakeholders through webinars, workshops, interviews, and an online survey.
 See details below.

 Update on What We Heard

-Based on innovative and tried-and-tested policies and practices around the globe, the National Food Waste Reduction Strategy is built on three pillars: policy change, innovation and behavior change.
-The actions under each pillar work together to tackle food waste challenges at all levels of the supply chain across Canada from post-farm to consumer.
+Based on innovative and tried-and-tested policies and practices around the globe, the draft National Food Waste Reduction Strategy was built on three pillars: policy change, innovation and behavior change.
+The actions under each pillar were intended to work together to tackle food waste challenges at all levels of the supply chain across Canada from farm to consumer.

-Strong support was given to the policy and behavior change elements of the Strategy with stakeholders looking to take action on 'best before dates', the development of a national consumer campaign and communications materials supporting nutritious food donations.
-Most respondents also recommended prioritizing reduction-orientation activities over diversion.
+Strong support was given to the policy and behavior change elements of the Strategy with stakeholders looking to take action on 'best before dates', the development of a national consumer campaign, and communications materials supporting nutritious food donations.
+Most respondents also recommended prioritizing upstream, or top of the waste hierarchy, activities.

 The tax incentive initially proposed by the Council in 2015 to support donated food to charities received mixed reviews.
 Most supporters agreed with the move in principle, but more needs to be done to educate retailers about surplus food and alleviate concerns that a tax incentive might bring unintended consequences, including straining the existing receiving infrastructure in place in most organizations.